 STEAM is an acronym referring to the academic disciplines of Science, Technology, Engineering, Arts and Mathematics.
 STEAM challenges students to learn and apply the content and skills across the board with real-life projects that not only use, but create up-to-date discoveries.
 At Hickam Elementary, STEAM education incorporates the “A” for the arts – recognizing that to be successful in technical fields, individuals must also be creative and use critical thinking skills which are best developed through exposure to the arts.

 Gifted & Talented

 At Hickam Elementary School, the personalized approach to learning helps gifted and talented elementary students grow—and thrive.
 Special gifted and talented classes, combined with a personalized learning plan, enable exceptional students to work above grade level and achieve their highest potential in the elementary gifted and talented program.
-The HES Gifted and Talented program includes an inquiry-based learning and provide opportunities for students to research and problem solve across the curriculum.
+The HES Gifted and Talented program includes inquiry-based learning and provides opportunities for students to research and problem solve across the curriculum.